megvii-model/YOLOF/README.md

 ## Main results

-The models listed below can be found in [this onedrive link](https://1drv.ms/u/s!AgM0VtBH3kV9imGxZX3n_TMQGtbP?e=YMgpGJ).
+The models listed below can be found in [this onedrive link](https://1drv.ms/u/s!AgM0VtBH3kV9imGxZX3n_TMQGtbP?e=YMgpGJ) or in the [BaiduCloud link](https://pan.baidu.com/s/1BSOncRYq6HeCQ8q2hrWowA) with code `qr6o`.
 The FPS is tested on a 2080Ti GPU.
 More models will be available in the near future.

 | Model                                     |  COCO val mAP |  FPS  |